-Trump Inauguration: Fake Donald, Melania and Barron Work Out Kinks At Rehearsal
+Trump Inauguration: Fake Donald, Melania, And Barron Work Out Kinks At Rehearsal

 One lucky 12-year-old boy got to play Barron Trump at the inauguration rehearsal for the soon-to-be President Trump.
-So what criteria did these people need to fit for playing the Trump family members?
-They were all the right height, so they were recruited to stand in for Donald, Melania and Barron Trump during the inauguration dress rehearsal.
+What criteria did these people need to fit to play the Trump family members?
+They were all the right height, so they were recruited to stand in for Donald, Melania, and Barron Trump during the inauguration dress rehearsal.

-The rehearsal didn’t just have fake Trump family members, people were also recruited to play a number of notable names expected at the inauguration.
-This included people standing in for Mike Pence, his wife and children, as well.
+The rehearsal didn’t just have fake Trump family members; people were also recruited to play a number of notable names expected at the inauguration.
+This included people standing in for Mike Pence and his wife and children as well.
 This rehearsal covered everything just as it will unfold on Friday when Donald Trump steps up to the podium, puts his hand on the bible, and swears to honor his role of the 45th President of the United States.

 INAUGURATION REHEARSAL- President-Elect Donald Trump stand-in Army SGT.
 MAJ.
 Greg Lowery, w/ Melania Trump stand-in Army SPC Sara Corry. pic.twitter.com/Eyg3MH5aCR